The First 50 Years (1955-2005)

 the park by mid-afternoon.
 Instead of enjoying not having to wait in

-lines, guests now complain that the park does not have a day’s worth
+lines, guests now complain that the new park does not have a day’s worth

 of entertainment.
 Attendance is less than expected, although it still